-- 96. Sometimes wouldn't be in his bed at night.
-There was a nurse's station, but she was never in it so I don't think he would have been in there.
-I just never knew where else he could be and often wondered if it had something to do with Bill Franks.
-I know Bill Franks abused was being handed about between staff and I've not got any proof of that. - 97.
-I liked Bill as a person, but I know he was involved in abuse.
+- 97. I liked Bill as a person, but I know he was involved in abuse.
 I used to go to his house because he stayed just outside the school.
 I think he had five weans who were about four, five, six, seven years old. - 98.
 I know that he got sentenced to seven years because my brother phoned me up and said it was in the paper.
-I always knew that he was going to get caught and I think there were others he abused, not just and and and a Bill Franks wasn't the only abuser, but he is the one that I know ended up in prison. - 99.
+I always knew that he was going to get caught and I think there were others he abused, not just and and Bill Franks wasn't the only abuser, but he is the one that I know ended up in prison. - 99.
 Old LYT must have hit every guy in the school.
 He was the shower room attendant and you weren't allowed to talk in the shower room.
 If you did he would come over and rap his knuckles over your head.
 I don't know why we weren't allowed to talk in the shower rooms, it was just his rule.
 He hit boys every day and one day he actually hit me on the head twice because we started talking when we were in the shower room.

 - 100. He was always the one that supervised the showers.
 I wondered years later why none of the other staff used to come and stand whilst we had our showers.
 That's all I can say.
-I never saw Structure sexually abusing anybody or anything like that. - 101.
-If was one of the best thieves I ever met and he taught me loads about thieving.
-In his role as school engineer we were sent out to clean a shop out in Milngavie that had been burnt.
+I never saw EYT sexually abusing anybody or anything like that. - In his role as school engineer we were sent out to clean a shop out in Milngavie that had been burnt.
 We were randomly pulling out of bits of wood.
-If stole some of the materials that had been ordered to do the job and put them on the back of the wagon.
+Stole some of the materials that had been ordered to do the job and put them on the back of the wagon.
 We went home and we used the roofing stuff, gas bottles, felt and stuff to fix the Governor's garage.
 When we got back to the school, he would give us a half ounce of tobacco.
 If you kept your mouth shut you were back out working with him the next week. - 102.
 The affect the place had on people was bad.
 I remember a guy who was a really quiet boy who turned into an animal.
 I think he had been bullied all his life and imploded or exploded once he came into St Mary's.
 He became violent and it was terrible watching somebody that's awful shy turn into somebody that was an angry young man.